jhustata/book/jjj.md

 **Bonus points:** Use the tokenize command to append the DEMO.XPT files for all continuous NHANES: 1999-2018 into one file.
 Your .do file should include only one import sasxport5 statement.
 Search this book for the import sasxport5 command.
 Up to 1.5 bonus points
 ```

-We now wish to link the dataset created above to mortality outcomes to perform some survival analysis.
+We now wish to link the dataset created above to mortality outcomes to perform survival analysis.
 See chapter 2: `r(mean)` and specifically the `if 6 {` code-block, which was exclusively dedicated to [survival analysis](https://jhustata.github.io/book/fff.html) and used the `stset`, `sts graph`, and `stcox` commands!
 How may we go about this using the online resources available to us?

 Then, in the second-half of the class we'll recap .dofile structure in context of the `hw1.lastname.firstname.do` solution we'll share with you.
 Let's first briefly study an .ado file that you can find on your computers here: